Cynth3tik/awesome/README.md

 *   [grocy/grocy](https://github.com/grocy/grocy) - ERP beyond your fridge - Grocy is a web-based self-hosted groceries & household management solution for your home

+*   [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT and other LLM tools better.

 *   [haraka/Haraka](https://github.com/haraka/Haraka) - A fast, highly extensible, and event driven SMTP server

 *   [orkestral/venom](https://github.com/orkestral/venom) - Venom is a high-performance system developed with JavaScript to create a bot for WhatsApp, support for creating any interaction, such as customer service, media sending, sentence recognition based on artificial intelligence and all types of design architecture for WhatsApp.